bvanelli/actualpy/README.md

 # Adding new transactions

-After you created your first budget (or when updating an existing budget), you can add new transactions by adding them using the `actual.add()` method.
+After you created your first budget (or when updating an existing budget), you can add new transactions by adding them using the `actual.session.add()` method.
 You cannot use the SQLAlchemy session directly because that adds the entries to your local database, but will not sync the results back to the server (that is only possible when reuploading the file).

 The method will make sure the local database is updated, but will also send a SYNC request with the added data so that